-India plans to ease Kashmir clampdown in next few days
+Authorities impose tight curbs in Indian Kashmir for Friday prayers

 India has accused Pakistan of violating the ceasefire.

-Reporting by Suchitra Mohanty; Writing by Sanjeev Miglani; Editing by Clarence Fernandez and Darren Schuettler
+Writing by Sanjeev Miglani and Devjyot Ghoshal; Editing by Darren Schuettler